-- A. Understanding professional works

-- .
-What is a professional work
+- Understanding professional works - What is a professional work

-- C. What is a practitioner

-C E F C. What is a practitioner D. How do we analyse a performance E. What are physical skills F. What are interpretive skills G. Three different performance styles / genres G. Key learning aims from Component 1 Learning aim A: Examine professional practitioners' performance work A1: Professional practitioners' performance material, influences, creative outcomes and purpose Examine live and recorded performances in order to develop understanding of practitioners' work with reference to influences, outcomes and purpose.
+C. What is a practitioner D. How do we analyse a performance E. What are physical skills F. What are interpretive skills G. Three different performance styles / genres G. Key learning aims from Component 1 Learning aim A: Examine professional practitioners' performance work A1: Professional practitioners' performance material, influences, creative outcomes and purpose Examine live and recorded performances in order to develop understanding of practitioners' work with reference to influences, outcomes and purpose.
 Focus on thematic interpretation of particular issues and how artists communicate their ideas to an audience.
 How do the different roles and responsibilities in theatre collaborate to produce shows?
-Explore interrela betweel constitu ationships n lent s of existing lance Processes used in performance Responding to stimuli to generate ideas for performance material.
+Learning aim B: Explore the interrelationships between constituent features of existing performance material Processes used in performance Responding to stimuli to generate ideas for performance material.
 Exploring and developing ideas to develop material.
 Discussion with performers.
 Setting tasks for performers.
 Sharing ideas and intentions.
 Providing notes and/or feedback on improvements.

-E. Keywords Practitioners A professional theatre maker who creates in a specific style led by a specific theatre ideology.
-Performance material The practical work that a practitioner creates for performance.
+E. Keywords Practitioner 'S A professional theatre maker who creates in a specific style led by a specific theatre ideology.
+Performan ce material The practical work that a practitioner creates for performance.
 Creative Intentions The ideas behind the choreography, why the choreographer choose to create the work.
 Review Look over your current work and the work of others and be able to review and comment on your own and others practice Analyse/ Evaluate Watch and then analyse your own performance and the work of others and giving comments and judgements on what you see Influences How the practitioner has been influenced by others, their experiences, their training and how this has affected the work they create.
 Physical skills The physical attributes that an actor uses, stamina, strength, flexibility, control, to dance with technical accuracy.

-A. Key question - What is the artistic purpose of a performance work?
+Key question - What is the artistic purpose of a performance work?

-When watching a professional performance, the key questions you need to think about are the following...
+When watching a professional performance, the key questions you need to think about are the to educate to inform to entertain to provoke to challenge viewpoints to raise awareness to celebrate.